Iskers/Assignment_1-Circuits/README.rst

 tried to use the conventions of creating a README and use `docstrings <https://www.python.org/dev/peps/pep-0257/>`_ and `annotations <https://www.python.org/dev/peps/pep-3107/>`_.

+These have been used to give new developers an idea of what a function takes in and outputs.
+Using with an IDE which supports docstrings helps developers in a great deal when sorting through use of the code.

 Discovering these conventions during development has led to some inconsistencies in the project.

-.. include:: module/file_handler.py
-    :code: python
-    :start-line: 0
-    :end-line: 100
-    :literal:

 Afterthoughts
 ~~~~~~~~~~~~~
 I should have decided on some conventions in the start of the project and kept to them.
 Refactoring and changing
-conventions midway was very time consuming and with
+conventions midway was very time consuming and with led to a lot of issues.

 Consistency is key.
-After learning about new
+When working on big projects, if one does not keep to decided standards it makes it hard to alter
+code after not using it for some time.
+In my case after reading about properties and factory functions, it may have
+saved me a lot of time not to adapt them until the next project.

 :Author: